xanderscannell/Bucket-List-Bingo/README.md

 - **Render** (Free tier available): https://render.com/
 - **Heroku** (Paid): https://www.heroku.com/
 - **Your own server** with a static IP

+## How to Use

+1. **Create a User** - Click "Create New Card" and fill in your name and 24 bucket list items
+2. **Randomize** - Click the "Randomize!" button to shuffle your card (one-time only)
+3. **Mark Progress** - Click on cells as you complete items
+4. **View Statistics** - Check the "Leaderboard" tab to see:
+   - Rankings by items completed
+   - Rankings by bingos achieved
+   - Visual overview of all users' progress
+5. **Switch Users** - Use the "Switch User" tab to view or manage different family members

 ## Project Structure